 Objections to remarriage: The above exceptions notwithstanding, there are still certain arguments made against the remarriage of innocent believers.

 It is sometimes recognized that Jesus’ exceptions do indeed allow divorce for “marital uncleanness.”
-But it is then argued that such a divorce still does not sever the marital bond, or give any right to dissolve it.
-Therefore, on this view, remarriage by the innocent party is still adultery.
+But it is then argued that such a divorce still does not sever the marital bond or give any right to dissolve it.
+Therefore, in this view, remarriage by the innocent party is still adultery.

 - However, Jesus never made such a statement; and in Matthew 19:9, he assumes the man will remarry.
 The verse deals with divorce and remarriage; the laws of grammar make the exceptive clause apply to both.
 The Greek word for “divorce (apoluo)” is used in the Deuteronomy passage to which Jesus referred in Matthew 5:31 and Mark 10:2-12.